 - If possible, move any furniture away from your dog

 - Make a note of the time, date, and duration of the seizure, as this will help your vet

 - Don’t panic if you see blood around your dog’s mouth – a bitten tongue is common

 - Do not try to move your dog until after the seizure has stopped

-Following a seizure, your dog may still display some unusual behaviour.
-Disorientation, confusion, pacing and increased thirst and appetite are all normal.
+Following a seizure, your dog may still display some unusual behavior.
+Disorientation, confusion, pacing, and increased thirst and appetite are all normal.
 Full recovery can take up to twenty-four hours but more typically around half an hour.

 Injuries to a dog’s eye always need immediate veterinarian care.
 Any delay puts your dog’s eyesight at risk.

 Eye injuries typically fall into one of these categories;